 Did you know that you can get Microsoft Office Suite for free?
 With your free Microsoft OneDrive account you get the Web versions of popular programs like Word, Excel & more.
 You’ll also get a cloud-based storage drive and an email address.
 You can even share & collaborate on the same file with others at the same time.
 Each link below is a tutorial for that program.

 In addition to the free OneDrive account, students & educators can get Microsoft365 (which has the ‘full version’ of each program) for free— check here to see if you’re school participates.

 With your free Gmail account, you also get access to a whole suite of free web apps, just like the free Microsoft Office apps.
-Most Google & Microsoft apps are cross-compatible, meaning if you create a document in Microsoft Word, for example, you can import and finish it in Google Sheets.
+Most Google & Microsoft apps are cross-compatible, meaning if you create a document in Microsoft Excel, for example, you can import and finish it in Google Sheets.